coredns/coredns.io/content/blog/when-external.md

 date = "2017-07-23T22:00:00Z"
-description = "When should plugin be external?" tags = ["Plugin", "External", "Out-of-Tree"] title = "When Should Plugin be External?" author = "miek"
+description = "When should plugin be external?" tags = ["Plugin", "External", "Out-of-Tree"] title = "When Should Plugins be External?" author = "miek"
 +++